 On December 22, 2017, the United States enacted the Tax Cuts and Jobs Act (the "Tax Act"), which among other provisions, reduced the U.S. corporate tax rate from 35% to 21%, effective January 1, 2018.
-Fiscal year filers, such as Taro USA, recognize a partial reduction in the U.S. corporate tax rate for their year ending after January 1, 2018 and thereafter recognize the full reduction in the U.S. corporate tax rate.
-For the year ended March 31, 2018 Taro USA is subject to a 31.5% federal tax rate and for subsequent years Taro USA is subject to a 21% federal tax rate.
-Taro USA re-measured its deferred tax assets and liabilities, based on the 21% rate.
-The estimated tax cost recorded related to the re-measurement of the deferred tax balance was \$38.0 million.
+Fiscal year filers, such as Taro USA, recognize a partial reduction in the U.S. corporate tax rate for their year ending after January 1, 2018, and thereafter recognize the full reduction in the U.S. corporate tax rate.
+For the year ended March 31, 2018, Taro USA was subject to a 31.5% federal tax rate, and for subsequent years Taro USA is subject to a 21% federal tax rate.

 The Tax Act changed the manner in which companies may utilize losses carried forward.
-For losses in tax years ending after December 31, 2017 losses may carry forward an unlimited number of years, however losses may only offset 80% of the federal taxable income in each future year.
-Taro USA generated an estimated \$22.6 million loss during the year ended March 31, 2018 and this estimated loss is subject to the above changes.
+Losses in tax years ending after December 31, 2017 may be carried forward an unlimited number of years and may not be carried back to earlier years.
+Losses in tax years beginning after December 31, 2017 may only offset 80% of the federal taxable income in each future year.
+Taro USA generated a \$21.7 million loss during the year ended March 31, 2018, of which an estimated \$20,105 remains at March 31, 2019.
+This loss is subject to the above changes.
 The Tax Act created a variety of other taxes and incentives; however, the Company currently believes these other provisions have limited or no impact on Taro USA.
 We are still in the process of evaluating the impact on future years.